yasserqureshi1/Sneaker-Monitors/README.md

 ## Issues

 If you find an issue, please open an issue [here](https://github.com/yasserqureshi1/Sneaker-Monitors/issues/new).
-I will respond fairly quickly and try to come up with solution.
+I will try to respond fairly quickly and try to come up with solution.

 I may ask you to provide the log file that is produced by the monitor.
 It contains no personal data but may help me diagnose where the issue arises.